Saturn 3: Plot

-Believing the danger over, Adam accuses Benson of gross incompetence, ordering him to dismantle the robot and return to Earth when an eclipse ends (this eclipse also prevents communication to other stations).
-Unknown to Benson, Adam and Alex, Hector remains functional enough to take control of the base's older robots, using them to reassemble his body and reconnect his brain.
+Believing the danger is over, Adam accuses Benson of gross incompetence and orders him to dismantle the robot and return to Earth when the eclipse ends (the eclipse also prevents communication with other stations).
+Unknown to Benson, Adam, and Alex, Hector remains functional enough to take control of the base's older robots and use them to reassemble his body and reconnect his brain.
 Unaware of Hector's resurgence, Benson attempts to leave the station while dragging Alex with him.
 Resuscitated, Hector murders Benson before he can leave with Alex.
 Hector destroys Benson's spacecraft before the scientists can escape in it, trapping them all on Saturn 3, and assumes control of the station's computer.

 Trapped in the control room, both Alex and Adam are surprised to see Benson's face on their monitor.
 The two are directed by a voice they recognise as Benson's to leave the control room, both surprised that Benson is even alive.
 To their shock, the two are confronted by Hector, now wearing Benson's severed head.

 A short time later, Alex and Adam wake in their own rooms.
 To her horror, Alex finds that Hector has installed a brain link at the top of Adam's spine, much like the one that Benson had, and one which will give Hector direct access to Adam's brain.
 Hector explains that he can 'read' but taking control of Adam 'comes later'.
-This causes Adam to rebel and he destroys Hector by tackling him into a waste pit, and sacrificing himself with a grenade.
+This causes Adam to rebel, and he destroys Hector by tackling him into a waste pit and sacrificing himself with a grenade.

 In the final scene, Alex is shown aboard a passenger ship returning to Earth.
-She declines an offer of narcotics from a stewardess, and instead looks out of a window for her first glimpse of Earth.
+She declines an offer of narcotics from a stewardess and instead looks out of a window for her first glimpse of Earth.